vl4ds/Documentation/tools-and-ide/editor-and-simulator.rst

 Editor and Simulator
 ====================

-The SmartThings editor and simulator allows you to create, edit, and test SmartApps and Device Type Handlers.
+The SmartThings editor and simulator allows you to create, edit, and test SmartApps and Device Handlers.

 .. figure:: ../img/ide/ide.png
    :alt: Ide